Left vs. Right Click: Know the Difference

 The standard mouse has two buttons, plus a scroll wheel in the middle which sometimes is a button.
+What is the different between the Left vs. Right Click?

 But most mice do just two things: right- and left-click.